igordejanovic/parglare/docs/grammar.md

 This terminal definition uses regular expression.

+!!! note

     If you got use to various BNF extensions
-(like [Kleene star](https://en.wikipedia.org/wiki/Kleene_star)) you might find this awkward because you must build `zero or more` or `one or more` pattern from scratch using just a sequence, choice and recursion.
+    (like [Kleene star](https://en.wikipedia.org/wiki/Kleene_star)) you might find
+    this awkward because you must build `zero or more` or `one or more` pattern from scratch using just a sequence, choice and recursion.
 The grammars are indeed more verbose but, on the other hand, actions are much easier to write and you have full control over tree construction process. parglare might provide some syntactic sugar later that would make some constructs shorter to write.

 ## Usual patterns